-Time-to-market is therefore emerging as a top priority over cost, as well as continuous iteration to ensure that the product represents the aforementioned social, economic, and environmental changes around it.
 These shifts are here to stay as we enter a 'next normal', with the speed of updates and feature releases now a hugely important factor.
-Adopting The pursuit of better CX to win new hearts and minds - and maintain an adaptive, evolving, and always-on engineering strategy will allow existing customer loyalty - is not a new challenge.
-However, it has taken you to respond at pace, and pace will determine who thrives and who a completely different course over the last year and has accelerated to struggles to survive in today's competitive landscape. a previously unimaginable speed.
+Adopting an adaptive, evolving, and always-on engineering strategy will allow you to respond at pace, and pace will determine who thrives and who struggles to survive in today's competitive landscape.